CodeKing95/CodeKing95/README.md

   👋 Hi There!

-  • I am Nadir, Born and Raised in Germany now I currently reside in London, UK.
+  • am Nadir Ahmed, born and raised in Germany.
+I currently reside in London, UK.

  💻 Software Developer